OpenAMP/openamp-docs/docs/porting_guide.rst

     - add your system environment support to :ref:`libmetal<port-libmetal>`,
     - implement your platform specific :ref:`remoteproc driver<port-remoteproc>`.
-    - define your shared memory layout and specify it in a resource table.
+    - define your shared memory layout and specify it in a :ref:`resource table<resource-table>`.

 .. _port-libmetal: